On $1/2$ estimate for global Newlander-Nirenberg theorem: Introduction

 It is plausible to conjecture that one should be able to gain exactly $1/2$ derivative in regularity for the global Newlander-Nirenberg problem, in view of the corresponding $1/2$ gain for the regularity of the $\dbar$ equation on strictly pseudoconvex domains.
 However, our method necessarily incurs a loss of arbitrarily small $\ve$ in smoothness, due to the use of the convex interpolation of norms.
-One could also ask whether the assumption that $J \in \La^r(\ov D)$, for $r>3/2$ can be replaced by $J \in C^1(\ov D)$ or $J \in \La^r(\ov D)$ for $r >1$, which are the minimal smoothness required to define an almost complex structure.
-In our proof, the index $3/2$ comes from the need to control the $C^2$ norm (Levi form) of each iterating domain so that the domains remain strictly pseudoconvex.
+One could also ask whether the assumption that $J \in \La^r(\ov D)$, for $r>3/2$ can be replaced by $J \in C^1(\ov D)$ or $J \in \La^r(\ov D)$ for $r >1$.
+In our proof, the index $3/2$ comes from the need to control the $C^2$ norm and the Levi form of each iterating domain so that the domains remain strictly pseudoconvex.

-The dynamical method of solving Newlander-Nirenberg problem using $\db$ homotopy formula was originated by Webster; it has found powerful applications in the CR vector bundle problem and the more difficult local CR embedding problem.
+This non-linear, dynamical method of proving the Newlander-Nirenberg theorem using $\db$ homotopy formula was originated by Webster; it has found powerful applications in the CR vector bundle problem and the more difficult local CR embedding problem.
 See for example Gong-Webster \cite{G-W10,G-W11,G-W12} where they used such methods to obtain several sharp estimates on these problems.
 We also mention the paper by Polyakov \cite{Pol04} which uses similar techniques for the CR Embedding problems for compact regular pseudoconcave CR submanifold.